UnknownSilicon/tiny-c2/README.md

 - Convert TCP sockets into non-constant connection
   - Keep state on the server, client only connects when it wants to send info
+  - This turns it into more of an actual C2 as opposed to a fancy reverse shell

+# Known Issues:

+- CLI
+  - Doesn't support arrows for selecting history
+- System Command
+  - Things such as a bash reverse shell don't work.
+Invalid FD
+    - This is due to the fact that input redirection is a bash feature
+    - To suport this, the client needs to find the current installed shell and pass that in
+    - Ex: `bash -c '<command>'`